 Erb's Palsy, also known as brachial plexus paralysis, is a condition which affects the nerves which connect the spinal cord to the shoulder and arm.

 The condition is usually caused during a baby's birth, often when too much force is applied by medical staff as the child is delivered.
-The level of resulting paralysis from Erb's Palsy can vary, with different levels of disability resulting for the victim.
+The level of resulting paralysis from Erb's Palsy can vary from case to case.
 The condition can manifest itself in loss of sensation to the arm and wasting away of the muscles, with a resulting impact on mobility.
 The condition can sometimes also cause stunted growth in the arms and hands.

 Although compensation may be the last thing on a mother's mind after going through pregnancy complications or birth trauma, it may prove essential in helping to fund any long-term treatment requirements or physical aids for you, or your injured child as they progress into adulthood.

-Call us today on 08000 93 00 94 for sensitive and straight forward advice about how to proceed with a compensation claim.
+Call us today on 08000 93 00 94 for sensitive and plain-speaking legal advice about how to proceed with a compensation claim.